flipperdevices/flipperzero-ufbt/README.md

 If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt clean`.
 If that doesn't work, you can try removing `.ufbt` subfolder manually from your home folder.

 `ufbt-bootstrap` and SDK-related `ufbt` subcommands accept `--verbose` option that will print additional debug information.

+## Contributing

+uFBT is a small tool and does not contain the actual implementation of build system, project templates or toolchain.
+It functions as a downloader and manager of SDK components that are packaged [alongside with Flipper firmware](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/scripts/ufbt).

+Issues and pull requests regarding `ufbt-bootstrap` features like SDK management should be reported to this project, and the rest - related to actual application development - to [Flipper firmware repo](https://github.com/flipperdevices/flipperzero-firmware/issues).